-- 5.4.0 The NPPF defines 'green infrastructure' as a "network of multifunctional green space, urban and rural, which is capable of delivering a wide range of environmental quality of life benefits for local communities". - 5.4.1 Within the Parish, green infrastructure includes woodland and hedges, parks and open spaces, recreational space, watercourses, Public Rights of Way, tree lined streets and aged or veteran trees.
-Reference to the Landscape Character Assessment will emphasize this. - 5.4.2 The Parish's green infrastructure enhances the visual appearance of the area; provides access for residents to sport, recreation and quiet enjoyment; connects networks for wildlife; helps to reduce flood risk; and facilitates non-car modes of travel. - 5.4.3 The Parish benefits from pockets of defined Ancient and Semi-Natural Woodland.
-It also has a number of watercourses that run through it including the upper reaches of the river Arun and river Adur. - 5.4.4 Well-managed green infrastructure contributes to wider economic and social benefits, including crime reduction, improved physical and mental health, economic competitiveness and greater attractiveness to tourists. - 5.4.5 The INP seeks to both conserve and enhance existing green infrastructure assets, and ensure new development contributes to the enhancement of this network.
+5.4.0 The NPPF 2024 (Annex 2) defines 'A network of multi-functional green and blue spaces and other natural features, urban and rural, which is capable of delivering a wide range of environmental, economic, health and wellbeing benefits for nature, climate, local and wider communities and prosperity.".

+5.4.1 Within the Parish, green infrastructure includes woodland and hedges, parks and open spaces, recreational space, watercourses, Public Rights of Way, tree lined streets and aged or veteran trees.
+Reference to the Landscape Character Assessment will emphasize this.

+5.4.2 The Parish's green infrastructure enhances the visual appearance of the area; provides access for residents to sport, recreation and quiet enjoyment; connects networks for wildlife; helps to reduce flood risk; and facilitates non-car modes of travel.

+5.4.3 The Parish benefits from pockets of defined Ancient and Semi-Natural Woodland.
+It also has a number of watercourses that run through it including the upper reaches of the river Arun and river Adur.

+5.4.4 Well-managed green infrastructure contributes to wider economic and social benefits, including crime reduction, improved physical and mental health, economic competitiveness and greater attractiveness to tourists.

+5.4.5 The INP seeks to both conserve and enhance existing green infrastructure assets, and ensure new development contributes to the enhancement of this network.